brilliapps/danno_script/README.md

    return
         { // entire Set passes - it can be not const ($M) but has must have const list const [
-            1,
+            1, // the first element must be "1" and it is const [6, 8] // passes because must be const list and has nested $(call which requires the value to be of double type or value 8) the last element can be eight
-            const [6, 8] // passes because the last element can be eight ]
+          ]
         } ??
         {
           const [
             1,
-            const [6, 8.5] // passes because the last element is double ]
+            const [6, 8.5] // passes because the last element is of double ]
         } ??
         // !
 THIS IS THE ONLY SIMILAR SET THAT DOESN'T PASS - READ IT'S COMMENTS